-‘We tried that this morning, Missy.
-Even the palantìr is useless – it’s as if she’s vanished!’
+‘We tried that this morning, Rowan.
+Even the palantìr is useless – it has never been of any use in locating Taïga.
+It’s as if she was shielded…’

 ‘What did you say, Rowan?’

 ‘I said: call Linn.
 She’s her best friend, maybe she knows where she is?’

 ‘I already have – Linn’s at school.
 I called her father immediately this morning, but she wasn’t at their place.
 And I believe he told the truth.’